 The Top 10 rule for college admissions

-We help families use this to plan for Ivy League and Top 20 goals.
+We help families build college admissions strategies around this to plan for Ivy League and Top 20 goals.
 Learn more about when to apply to college and stay aligned with Early Action, Early Decision, and scholarship deadlines.

 Minimum GPA colleges will accept

-Most colleges do not have a fixed minimum GPA for admission.
-Instead, they review each student’s academic record in context, taking into account course rigor, grade trends, and extracurricular activities.
-Competitive schools often expect GPAs above 3.5, while others accept a wider range based on overall application strength.
+Most colleges do not publish a fixed minimum GPA.
+Instead, they review each student’s academic record against broader university requirements, weighing course rigor, grade trends, and extracurricular strength.
+As a rough guide:

 Strengthening your application

-We teach students how to highlight leadership and long-term commitment.
+We teach students how to highlight leadership and long-term commitment, based on what colleges look for on your college application.
 Authentic involvement stands out more than quantity.
 Read our article on how to stand out in college applications for more insight.

 Using Additional Information Effectively